dlutsch/aws-application-networking-k8s/.local/RAM-SERVICE-NETWORK-DISCOVERY-BUG-FIX.md

 }
 ```

+**What Actually Happened**:
+1. Gateway created with name "pr-36-tokenizer-gateway"
+2. `FindServiceNetwork` called with `nameOrId = "pr-36-tokenizer-gateway"`
+3. **BUT** `ServiceNetworkOverrideMode` was FALSE (not configured in terraform!)
+4. Controller searches for service network named "pr-36-tokenizer-gateway"
+5. **FAILS** - No service network with that name exists

+**What Should Happen**:
-**The Problem**: When `ServiceNetworkOverrideMode` is true and a Gateway is created with name "pr-36-tokenizer-gateway":
+1. Gateway created with name "pr-36-tokenizer-gateway"
-1. `FindServiceNetwork` is called with `nameOrId = "pr-36-tokenizer-gateway"` (the Gateway name)
+2. `FindServiceNetwork` called with `nameOrId = "pr-36-tokenizer-gateway"`
-2. `nameOrId` gets overridden to `config.DefaultServiceNetwork` (e.g., "sn-04f8437d5c6e026b0")
-3. Local search fails (service network is RAM-shared, not local)
-4. `findServiceNetworkViaVPCAssociation` is called with the OVERRIDDEN value
+3. `ServiceNetworkOverrideMode` is TRUE → overrides to `config.DefaultServiceNetwork`
+4. Controller searches for "sn-04f8437d5c6e026b0"
-5. Function tries to find a VPC association matching the service network ID
+5. **SUCCESS** - Finds the RAM-shared service network
-6. **BUT**: The function may not have proper error handling or `config.VpcID` validation

-### Secondary Issue
+### The Defensive Coding Issue
-The `findServiceNetworkViaVPCAssociation` function doesn't validate that `config.VpcID` is set:
+Even with correct configuration, `findServiceNetworkViaVPCAssociation` lacks validation:

 ```go
 func (d *defaultLattice) findServiceNetworkViaVPCAssociation(ctx context.Context, nameOrId string) (*ServiceNetworkInfo, error) {